Our ad partners have premium campaigns available for:

 - Videos in the following file types: .mov, .mp4, or .webm.

 If you already have videos posted on your YouTube or Vimeo channel, make sure to get them loaded onto your AdThrive video player!
-Read more about getting started with video here, or contact us so we can set up your personally branded video players.
+Read more about getting started with video here, or contact us so we help you get set up.

 Are you brand new to video creation and don’t know where to begin?
-Take a look at these popular types of video styles for some inspiration on how to turn your written content into engaging video content:
+Take a look at these popular types of video styles for some inspiration for turning your written content into engaging video content:

 Slideshows are easy videos to create if you’re new to video creation.
 By taking photos you already have from popular or engaging posts (we’ll leave that part to your creativity) and editing them together in a slideshow with a title card and background music, you’ve got yourself your first video!
 Our advertisers just ask that all slideshow videos contain original content and provide additional value to the reader, rather than a slideshow containing only stock photos and music.
 The key is to ensure the content is really engaging so the viewer continues watching all the way through.

-Facebook Live videos and Instastories can be a great tool for connecting with your audience!
+Facebook Live videos and Instagram Stories can be a great tool for connecting with your audience!
 To use them with your AdThrive video player, you’ll just need to save the files and upload them directly through your dashboard video upload tool.

 There are several different ways you can create a Q&A video, but here are some ideas:

-- Interview an expert on your team about a specific topic.
+- Interview an expert about a specific topic.

 - Gather questions from your readers to answer in a video.